Picture Gallery

 Photo

 New computers for old, spring 1978.
-Sun’s rented ICL 1901T computer is replaced by a 2904 processor and two additional disc drives.
-The old computer had served 12 other fee-paying companies as well as Sun, and it was expected that the new one would bring in more revenue from outside sources.
-(From the archives)
+The Sun's rented ICL 1901T computer is replaced by a 2904 processor and two additional disc drives.
+The old computer had served 12 other fee-paying companies as well as the Sun, and expectations are that its replacement will bring in more revenue from outside sources.
+(From the Sun archives)

 Photo